MicrosoftDocs/ai-builder/ai-builder-docs/train-model.md

 ms.reviewer: v-dehaas
 ---

-# Train your AI Builder model
+# Train your model in AI Builder

 Before you can use your AI model, you have to train it to perform the way you want.
 After you train your model, [publish it](publish-model.md) to make it available to other people.